 With people in many countries and regions facing travel restrictions, many of us are having to focus on safe ways to scratch the travel itch while not venturing far from home.
-So, if home swap holidays are on hold until 2021, you could use this time to get out and explore your local area - become a tourist in your own town.
+So, if home swap holidays are on hold until later in the year, you could use this time to get out and explore your local area - become a tourist in your own town.

 Going for a walk or bike ride is a great way to lift your spirits, get some exercise and also take in some of the nearby sights.
 Getting out for a safe wander is also a good opportunity to support some of the small local businesses - so go out, grab a coffee and explore!